-“The goal of any art should be to communicate, to carry on a conversation between the viewer and the piece of art that is being looked at.
-What I desire for the art I create is a piece that is compelling to the viewer and artistically challenging, a piece that will capture the viewers’ attention and not let them go. ”
+“To my mind there is no more grand a subject than the Buckaroo, his horse, and the life that they live in the great American West.
+The opportunities artistically and from an historical standpoint are limitless.
+The goal of any art should be to communicate, to carry on a conversation between the viewer and the piece of art being looked at.
+What I desire for the art I create is a piece that is compelling to the viewer and artistically challenging, a piece that will capture the viewers attention and not let them go. ”

 Curt rode for ranches from California to Alberta, Canada.
 It was in Alberta that he met the woman that would later become his wife.
-They worked together on a small horse ranch there, and then curt went back to Oregon.
+They worked together on a small horse ranch there, and then Curt went back to Oregon.

-At an art show two months after leaving the ranch he met a Cowboy Artist of America member, Mehl Lawson, who generously took Curt under his wing and taught him from the ground up.
-Curt continued to learn from some of the top sculptors in the country by attending workshops with Fritz White, Herb Mignery, and Richard MacDonald, to name a few.
+At an art show two months after leaving the ranch he was on, he met Cowboy Artist of America member Mehl Lawson, who generously took Curt under his wing and taught him from the ground up.
+Curt continued to learn from some of the top sculptors in the country by attending workshops with Fritz White, Herb Mignery and Richard MacDonald to name a few.

 “It is vitally important to me that what I create be first and foremost good art.
 My desire is that my work be historically accurate and artistically important.
 It is a hard line to draw at times, for accuracy is as important, but an accurate statement that is poorly composed and modeled defeats the purpose of the creation.
 It must have both of these components to be successful.
 And in the end it must speak to others.
 Art must be about others and bringing them into a world that they love and admire.
 To do otherwise is meaningless.”

-Curt’s life with horses is in the grounding and inspiration for what he creates.
+Curt’s life with horses is the grounding and inspiration for what he creates.
 To be an artist is the greatest of gifts in his eyes, and he is blessed to be able to share it with others.
 “There is not a day that goes by that I do not thank the Lord for allowing me to create art.”

-I create to bring to the world something that will encourage, excite and bring hope.
+“I create to bring to the world something that will encourage, excite and bring hope.
 It is to shed light into the lives of others.
 Light brings hope.
 The pieces I create allow me to share this passion with others.
 Any creation is void of true meaning unless it is born of a sincere love for the subject and the art form in which it is expressed.